mssamhan31/Solar-Curtailment/README.md

 6. We do step 1-5 through all possible threshold voltage and decide which threshold voltage gives the highest compliance percentage and what is its corresponding compliance percentage value.

-We decide a certain site is a V-Watt enabled site only if the highest percentage compliance is higher than a percentage threshold, 84% and the number of actual point lying in the buffer is more than a count threshold, which is 30.
+We conclude that a certain site is a V-Watt enabled site only if the highest percentage compliance is higher than a percentage threshold, 84% (found through experimentation and visual validation) and the number of actual point lying in the buffer is more than a count threshold, which is 30.

 If
 1. The above criteria is not satisfied and
 2. The maximum available voltage of the suspect data is less than 255,

-we say that it is inconclusive due to insufficient data points.
-This is because the possibility of it being a V-Watt enabled site but the voltage threshold value is higher than the maximum available voltage datapoints.
+then, it is inconclusive due to insufficient data points.
+This is because although there is possibility that the site has V-Watt mode enabled site, the voltage threshold value is higher than the maximum available voltage datapoints.

 If
 1. The above criteria is not satisfied and
 2. The maximum available voltage of the suspect data is at least 255,

-we decide that it is a non V-Watt enabled site.
+then it is concluded that it is a non V-Watt enabled site.

 ### V-Watt Curtailment Calculation
 For a V-Watt enabled site, the curtailed energy is equal to the expected energy generated subtracted by the actual energy generated.
-The expected energy generated and the actual energy generated are calculated by the time-series power data and time-series expected power data using the Expected Energy Generation Method by polyfit estimation mentioned before.
+The expected energy generated and the actual energy generated are calculated by the time-series power data and time-series expected power data using the Expected Energy Generation Method by polyfit estimation as mentioned before.

 ### Sample File Creation

-The raw time series D-PV data is from Solar Analytics which consists of a monthly data with 500 sites mixed into a file.
+The raw time series D-PV data is from Solar Analytics, a smart home and D-PV monitoring company, which consists of a monthly data with 500 sites mixed into a file.
 In this tool, we analyze a specific site for a certain date.
 So, for testing purpose, we create sample simply by filtering the data for a certain day and certain site.

 For convenience, we also process the time series D-PV data by converting the time from UTC time into local time (Adelaide GMT + 9:30).

-Similary, the GHI data we have is a monthly data.
+Similary, the GHI data is monthly.
 So, we filter it into certain dates for the sample analysis period.
 We also process the ghi data by adding a timestamp column by combining some columns like year, month ,day, hour, and minute information.

-## Tool Limitation & Notes
+## CANVAS Open-Source Tool Limitation & Notes

-1. The tool is currently limited to measuring one curtailment mode at a time.
+1. The tool is currently limited to measuring one type of curtailment mode at a time.
 Tripping curtailment can't co-exist with other modes however, V-VAr and V-Watt can operate simultaneously.
 In the studied sites, majority didn't have V-VAr mode enabled so this limitation didn't impact our results.
 However, as more inverters start complying with both modes, analysis of simultaneous operations of these modes are necessary and this is a primary future research objective.

-2. The data-set doesn't include the actual VA capacity of the inverter, and therefore, we used the AC capacity as VA capacity.
+2. The data-set doesn't include the actual VA capacity of the inverter, and therefore, we used the AC real power capacity as VA capacity.
 For some sites, this was an underestimation, as their VA capacity calculated from the real and reactive power exceeded the inverter's AC capacity.
 This may have resulted in over-estimation of V-VAr curtailment for some inverters as they had higher VA capacity in reality than their assumed VA capacity (AC capacity) in our study.

-## Some Related Articles and Papers
+## Related Articles and Papers on the CANVAS Project
 1. https://www.pv-magazine-australia.com/2021/05/24/unsw-digs-the-data-how-much-solar-energy-is-lost-through-automated-inverter-settings/
 2. https://www.abc.net.au/news/science/2022-02-16/solar-how-is-it-affected-by-renewable-energy-curtailment/100830738
 3. https://greenreview.com.au/energy/rooftop-solar-pv-curtailment-raises-fairness-concerns/